What’s more important for B2B businesses: brand building or lead generation?

 Again, pause before you dismiss a post entirely.
 Just because it’s not performing well, doesn’t mean it’s terminal.
 Could you nurse the post back to health?
 More on this in the next step of your blog audit.

 By now you should have a list of blog posts that are either still relevant and useful or could be with an update.
 The next step is to identify any gaps you might have.
-We’ve found that the best way to do this is to map each post against your customer journey.
+I’ve found that the best way to do this is to map each post against your customer journey.

 What you might find when you do this mapping exercise is that you have plenty of top of funnel content but you’re a bit sparse in the middle.
 Or you’ve got loads of educational middle of funnel content but nothing at the bottom to actually drive conversion or support your sales team.

-As we mentioned above, there may also be some posts that fit well into your customer journey but need work before they can be considered truly valuable.
+As I mentioned above, there may also be some posts that fit well into your customer journey but need work before they can be considered truly valuable.
 It may be that your audience has shifted so you now want to be talking to HRDs rather than CEOs.
 Or legislation has changed, making certain references out of date but easily fixable.
 Mark these as Change.

 This customer mapping process should highlight which of your current blog posts are serving a valuable purpose and can be labelled Keep.
 You should also be able to see which ones you need to Change in order to strengthen them or bring them up to date.